THE MYSTICAL WORLD OF LOLA MONTES SCHNABEL: ART AS FREEDOM OF IMAGINATION, MEDITATION AND CONNECTION

 By the sea I find a lot of inspiration through the peace it gives me, the vastness the wind.

 I can breathe through imagery that floats inside and out of me make believe landscapes that intertwine my passion or state of mind.

 To draw is a therapy of recycling information searching for a message.
 There is a lot of fantasy involved and symbolism from mythology.
 Color, also, is key.

 A certain transparency I want to achieve a shadow or glow, a juxtaposition of two colors to create a third.

 A reflection to give off a luminosity to the picture.
 And then the paintings begin as a series in a specific palette.
 So it’s a process very similar to that of a musician who has a couple of notes and then ends up playing through the movements of their mind to a result.

 Coming out on the other side floating through a plethora of imagery and gestures that add to the surface.
 My dreams and my unconsciousness guide the performance.

 What I make is about freedom as well.
 Shouting!
 I’m not afraid to be emotional in my work, to respect my anger.

-So there are ideas, but there are a lot of feelings I want to get across.
+So there are not only the ideas, but also a lot of feelings I want to get across.
 Some rage and sweetness.
-I’ll concentrate on what it is too loose a friend the state of affairs of the world, its suffering and with out being political yet using psychic awareness of where the worlds harmony stands today.
+I’ll concentrate on what it is too loose a friend the state of affairs of the world, its suffering and without being political yet using psychic awareness of where the worlds harmony stands today.

 About gender and race and age.